psbriant/transportation_data_analysis/README.md

 ### Environment creation

-Before running an analysis, you must install the nesscary packages.
+Before running an analysis, you must install the necessary packages.
 It is recommended that you install them into a conda environment but please to use the environment/container of your choice.
 Below are instructions for creating a conda environment and installing the required packages into it.

 1. Download and install conda from https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
 2. Create an environment using the following command: